dfinity/motoko/design/Funds.md

 }
 ```

-On the platform, only the `msg_reply` call can consume transerred funds.
+On the platform, only the `msg_reply` call can consume transferred funds.
-An system `msrg_reply` corresponds to a Motoko `return` from a shared function (or async block).
+A system `msg_reply` corresponds to a Motoko `return` from a shared function (or async block).
 So we extend (async) `return` and shared function call with optional `funds` arguments.

 ```